LinioPay/idle/README.md

                         'version' => 'latest',
                         'region' => getenv('AWS_REGION'),
                     ],
-                    'parameters' => [], // Set any global parameters for this worker (we could set the table for all jobs if we wanted)
+                    'parameters' => [], // Set any global parameters for this worker (we could set the same table for all jobs if we wanted)
                 ],
             ]
         ]